lukapeharda/kourses-php/README.md

 #### Skipping drip schedule

-For each product you disable drip schedule using `products_skip_drip_schedule` param:
+For each product you can disable drip schedule using `products_skip_drip_schedule` param:

 ```php
 $member = $kourses->members->create([